HaydnVH/Witchcraft/CodingStandard.md

 ## Function Names

-Functions should be written in camel case and should describe its intended purpose as well as possible.
+Functions should be written in camelCase and should describe their intended purpose as well as possible.

 ## Namespaces

 Namespaces should be written in snake case, and should be as concise as possible.
-Although nesting namespaces using `::` is valid as of C++17, this should not be used as it doesn't play nicely with intellisense.
+Although nesting namespaces using `::` is valid as of C++17, this should not be used as it doesn't play nicely with Visual Studio intellisense.
 ```
 namespace parent_namespace {
 namespace child_namespace {